nephio-project/porch/docs/content/en/docs/6_configuration_and_deployments/configurations/components/function-runner-config/function-configuration.md

 Status columns on `kubectl get functionconfigs` show which generation each component has applied.
 When those values match `.metadata.generation` and `.status.error` is empty, the spec is live in that component.
-Spec changes are picked up without restarting Porch; the reconcilers filter on generation so status-only updates do not retrigger work.
+Spec changes are picked up without restarting Porch.
+The reconcilers filter on generation so status-only updates do not retrigger work.

 ## Matching images to a FunctionConfig